San Bernardino Transit Center: Rail services

 A total of four train tracks are located along the southern edge of the transit center, served by two side platforms and one island platform.
 The Arrow service uses the two tracks closest to the central bus plaza, which continue across South E Street to Redlands.
 Metrolink trains use all four tracks, including the two southernmost stub-end tracks, where trains can be stored for extended periods of time without blocking the main line.

+San Bernardino Transit Center is served by 32 Metrolink San Bernardino Line trains (16 in each direction) each weekday, with trains arriving approximately every 60 minutes between 3:41 a.m. and 11:24 p.m.
+Weekend service consists of 16 trains (8 in each direction) on both Saturday and Sunday, evenly spaced throughout the day.

 Bus services

 As of 8 August 2022 the following transit bus routes serve the San Bernardino Transit Center: